 The indica vs. sativa debate is indeed a bit outdated.
-If that’s true, how do you know what to expect from your high?
+If that is true, how do you know what to expect from your high?

 Every different cannabis strain produces a different effect on your body.
 These effects also vary based on your own bodily chemistry.
 In truth, there is no sure-fire way to predict how cannabis will affect you.

-But, there are ways to more accurately predict how you’ll be affected by a particular strain.
+But, there are ways to more accurately predict how you will be affected by a particular strain.
 You can do this by looking at the cannabinoids and terpenes of a strain.

 Cannabinoids and terpenes are two components of the cannabis plant.
 They work together to give each strain its unique aroma and flavor profile.
 They are also a major factor in determining the effect a strain will have on the body.